Bernie Guindon: Second term as national president

 After his arrest, Guindon was visited in the Sault Ste.
 Marie jail by two Satan's Choice members, Cecil Kirby and Frank Lenti.
 Kirby felt he was owned money by Guindon and ended up leaving Satan's Choice to become a bomber and a hitman for the Mafia.
 In May 1976, Guindon and Templain were convicted of conspiracy to manufacture and sell drugs and were sentenced to 17 years in prison each.
+Guindon served his sentence at Millhaven Institution.